 The approach we have chosen is encapsulate these choices and parameters into named quantitation methods.
-This means that the search form has just a single new control, which replaces the old ICAT checkbox.
+This means that the search form has just a single control.

 Methods that have [MD] at the end are the ones that require Mascot Distiller